sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

 ## Convert XML files to Excel (.xlsx)

-Find all `.xml` files in the current working directory, then convert those files into `.xlsx` and save it into an existing folder called `xlsx`.
+Find all `.xml` files in the current working directory, convert them to `.xlsx`, and save the converted files in an existing folder called `.xlsx`.

 ```python